tmblog/rating-system/readme.txt

 >
 > **For WordPress post, pages, bbPress  and buddyPress use [rating-system-posts] or [rating-system-posts-disable-dislike].**
 >
 == Changelog ==
+= 2.7.4 =
+* Added support for cookie tracking.
+* Added documentation in plugin.
+* Added message to let the user know that he has to be logged in to vote.
+* Added box for easy editing individual likes & dislikes.
+* Added counter args to shortcodes for posts & pages.
+* Fixed fatal error on activating the plugin.
+* Fixed javascript files didn't load in rare cases.
+* Replaced the text in columns with icons.
+* Removed the statistics dashbord widget.

 = 2.7.3 =
 * Fixed Custom text being displayed when cancelling vote.
 * Fixed [rating-system-posts] shortcode only showing the like button.